phantomsecuritydev-ctrl/RedSocket/README.md

-# RedSocket
-A tool that automates Nmap scans and saves results to a file.
-More features coming soon
 # RedSocket v3.0

-**RedSocket** is an interactive command‑line wrapper for Nmap and Masscan designed for fast, practical network reconnaissance with automatic logging, smart output highlighting, and zero‑friction scanning.
+RedSocket is an interactive command-line wrapper for Nmap and Masscan designed to simplify and accelerate real-world network reconnaissance.

+It provides preconfigured scan profiles, automatic result management, and a clean menu-driven interface for fast and reliable scanning without memorizing complex command-line flags.

 ---

 ## Why RedSocket?

-Running raw `nmap` commands is powerful but slow in real‑world situations where speed and clarity matter.
-RedSocket provides:
+While Nmap is extremely powerful, using it efficiently during live engagements or labs can be slow and error-prone.
+RedSocket focuses on speed, clarity, and usability.

+It provides:

-* Prebuilt scan profiles for common scenarios
+* Prebuilt scan profiles for common reconnaissance scenarios
-* Automatic result saving to Desktop
+* Automatic result saving with timestamps
-* Real‑time highlighting of critical services (SSH, RDP, FTP, etc.)
+* Real-time highlighting of critical services (SSH, RDP, FTP, etc.)
-* Session logging for command history
+* Session logging for reproducibility
-* Built‑in auto‑update system
+* Optional high-speed scanning using Masscan

-RedSocket is built for:
+RedSocket is designed for:

-* Pentesters
+* Penetration testers
 * CTF players
+* Cybersecurity students
-* Lab environments
+* Lab and practice environments
-* Anyone who wants faster recon without memorizing flags

 ---